 By centrally managing relevant internal and external information we strive to visualize the entire supply chain.
-Leveraging the data yielded by this information infrastructure, we work to optimize the entire supply chain by crafting sales, as well as production and supply plans, that reflect customer purchase information and actual sales data.
+Leveraging the data yielded by this information infrastructure, we work to optimize the entire supply chain by crafting

 The expected effects of supply chain optimization include a shrinkage in inventory, a reduction in logistics costs, the prevention of opportunity cost, and the improvement of working asset efficiency.